JoshRodstein/resume/JRodsteinResume.md

 Partner Integrations
 Pleasanton, CA | *June 2018 - August 2018*

-- Terraform to manage infrastructure in AWS
-- GitHub Enterprise to collaborate and release tested and versioned Infrastructure as code
-- Author and Implement test plans across different languages and frameworks using a range of testing methodologies
-- Develop pipelining and CI/CD solutions using Jenkins and Terraform Enterprise
-- Work to develop compliant solutions to meet the needs of internal end users

 ## Community College of Allegheny County
 **CS Tutor: Intro & Intermediate Java**
 Pittsburgh, PA | *May 2017 - July 2017*